 Where to Be, What to Do, and What to Wear

-At the 62nd Annual Alabama District Circle K Convention, join with Circle Kers across from Alabama in Huntsville from February 28 – March 1, 2020.
+At the 63rd Annual Alabama District Circle K Convention, join with Circle Kers across from Alabama virtually from March 6 – 7, 2021.

 More than just a celebration, District Convention is the premier event of the Circle K Year with outstanding speakers, development sessions, countless ideas to expand your service, a district dance, plus tons of awards to recognize your CKI Club and your own outstanding dedication & talent.
 From New Members ready to jump in & lead, to newly elected officers preparing for a year of service & leadership, through seasoned leaders celebrating a college experience filled with service, District Convention has something for everybody.

 Where to Be

 District Convention is just a click away this year and can be experienced from the comfort of your own home!
 Zoom links will be sent out to all those who register prior to kickoff.

 District Convention is a weekend packed with activities that will keep everyone on their feet.
 From mingling with other convention attendees to helping decide who will lead the district next year, there are plenty of events to look forward to.